Brenntron/rot13/README.md

 # rot13
-Two small deciphering application for rot13.
-One is a command line app built in Ruby with tests and the other is in JavaScript.
+A small command line app to decode rot13.
+Built in Ruby and using Test Driven Development.

 To run the command line application open the repo in the terminal and type `./rot13`.
 To run the tests type `rake`.